gazebosim/gz-transport/tutorials/04_messages.md

 ## Using custom Protobuf messages

-We use Ignition Msgs in most of our examples and tests.
-This decision was made just for convenience but Ignition Transport supports the use of Protobuf messages directly.
+We use Gazebo Msgs in most of our examples and tests.
+This decision was made just for convenience but Gazebo Transport supports the use of Protobuf messages directly.
 The most common problem with custom Protobuf messages is often the integration of the message generation into the build system of your project.
 Next, you can find an example of a publisher and subscriber using a